acash11/CS2-Final-Project/README.md

 - 1 and 2: AST.cpp and AST.hpp
   - Defines the srcML class to represent the source code of a file, as well as the Abstract Sytax Tree within the srcML class that is used to hold the data itself.
-- 3 and 4:
+- 3 and 4: profile.cpp and profile.hpp
-  - Defines the profile class, one object wil be created for each definition file, and it includes functions to count the execution of lines, the counts of which are stored in a std::map, which uses the string representation of the line number as a key.
+  - Defines the profile class, one object of which will be created for each definition file, and it includes functions to count the execution of lines, the counts of which are stored in a std::map, which uses the string representation of the line number as a key.
 - 5: main.cpp
   - Takes in the srcML files as command line arguments, and outputs the p-***.cpp files that correlate to them.
 To simplify, at the beginning of each file, it inserts:
  ```C++